exasol/websocket-api/python/doc/WebsocketAPI.md

  }
 ```

-### SubLogin: Establish a subconnection to EXASolution
+### SubLogin: Establish a subconnection to EXASOL

-This command begins the login process, which establishes a
+This command invokes the login process, which establishes a
-subconnection between the client and EXASolution.
+subconnection between the client and EXASOL.
 Using subconnections,
-the user can interact with EXASolution in parallel using the commands
+the user can interact with EXASOL in parallel using the commands
 specified below.

 The login process is composed of four steps:

-1. The client sends the server the Login command including the
+1. The client sends the login command including the requested protocol
-requested protocol version.
+version.

 Request fields:
   * command (string) => command name: "login"